pixelwizard2/GuardianPay---Protecting-Against-Lost-Card-and-Copied-Card-Transactions/README.md

 The main goals of the "GuardianPay" project are as follows:
 - Establish a system to detect abnormal card payment behavior and issue warnings.
 - Block transactions that appear suspicious during payment attempts and notify cardholders.
-- Utilize real-time data analysis and machine learning algorithms for more accurate detection of fraudulent behavior.
+- Utilize real-time data analysis and machine learning algorithms for more accurate detection of fraudulent behavior. <br> <br>

 ## Project Technology Stack (프로젝트 기술 스택)